datanav/docs/index.rst

     ---
     **Supported systems**

-    See which cloud services Sesam Talk currently supports, aswell as systems we are planning to support in the near future.
+    See which cloud services Sesam Talk currently supports, as well as systems we are planning to support in the near future.

     .. link-button:: talk/systems/index
             :type: ref